-The Persad-Maharaj family of Cambridge will continue make the season more special for GRH care providers helping patients on Christmas Day.
+The Persad-Maharaj family of Cambridge will mark their tenth year of making the holiday season more special for GRH care providers helping patients on Christmas Day.

-For the ninth year, they will give their time and energy as they serve coffee and samosas to staff working on December 25th.
+They will give their time and energy as they serve coffee and samosas to staff, physicians and volunteers at the Freeport and KW campuses on the morning of December 25th.

 It’s a generous tradition in memory of Kaiso and Phulmattee Pearl Persad-Maharaj.
 In 2005, Ms. Persad experienced kidney disease.
-She was admitted early December 2006 due to complications of her renal disease and passed away on Dec 26th.
+She was admitted early December 2006 with complications and passed away on December 26th.

 The Persad family appreciated the care she received, although they noticed little was available to eat and drink for care providers that Christmas Day.